-CAPA/YY/NN, where YY means the year, NN means the serial subsequent number (begins with 01 annually).
+CAPA/YY/NN, where YY means the year, and NN means the serial subsequent number (begins with 01 annually).

-In the case of external suppliers, СAPA procedure is determined by the respective quality agreements according to < <.
-All external CAPAs shall be tracked in <.
+In the case of external suppliers, СAPA procedure is determined by the respective quality agreements according to SOP-13 Supplier Management.
+All external CAPAs shall be tracked in CAPA Tracker.

 The following External CAPA’s numbering principle applies: